epsylon3/odbgscript/doc/ReadMe.txt

 2.1 What's new?
 ---------------
 1.71 (SVN)
++ Added REF second parameter to search in the whole module or module's code
-* LM error handling if file not found, and write only real size if size > 0
+* LM error handling if file not found, and write only given size (if size parameter > 0)

 1.70 (15 Sep 2009)
 + MRU has now 9 entries